uwiger/gproc/doc/gproc.md

-Reads and resets a counter in a "thread-safe" way

-This function reads the current value of a counter and then resets it to its initial value.
+Reads and resets a counter in a "thread-safe" wayThis function reads the current value of a counter and then resets it to its initial value.
 The reset operation is done using [`update_counter/2`](#update_counter-2), which allows for concurrent calls to [`update_counter/2`](#update_counter-2) without losing updates.
 Aggregated counters are updated accordingly.<a name="select-1"></a>